-The ultimate in one-handed food, these tacos with delicious herbed haloumi, lemon aioli and a sweet balsamic syrup are best enjoyed sans cutlery.
-Enjoy!
+The ultimate in one-handed food, these tacos with delicious herbed haloumi, lemon aioli and caramelised onion are best enjoyed sans cutlery.

 While the onion is caramelising, combine the garlic, dried oregano, a pinch of pepper and a drizzle of olive oil in a medium bowl.
 Drain the haloumi, then pat dry with paper towel and add to the bowl with the garlic mixture.
 Toss the haloumi to coat.

 In a small bowl, combine the garlic aioli with a good squeeze of lemon (see ingredients list).
 Slice any remaining lemon into wedges.

 TIP: Add as much or as little lemon juice as you like, depending on your taste preference.

 Wash the frying pan and return to a medium-high heat with a drizzle of olive oil.
 When the oil is hot, add the haloumi and cook until golden brown, 2 minutes each side.
 While the haloumi is cooking, heat the mini flour tortillas in a sandwich press, or on a plate in the microwave for 10 second bursts, until warmed through.

 Bring everything to the table to serve.
 Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion and garlic and oregano haloumi.
 Drizzle with the lemon aioli and serve with any remaining lemon wedges.